+Host hardware requirements

-Host hardware requirements: The following hardware is required at minimum:
+The following hardware is required at minimum:

-- Host: IBM @server pSeries or POWER server with 64-bit PowerPC architecture - Management station for DS4000 Storage Manager 9.16
+Host: IBM @server pSeries or POWER server with 64-bit PowerPC architectureTM

-You can use the SLES 9 host as the management station for DS4000 Storage Manager 9.16.

-- Management station for DS4000 Storage Manager 9.12 and earlier DS4000 Storage Manager 9.12 (and earlier) client software and DS4000 controller firmware 06.12.xx.xx are not supported on SLES 9 hosts, so you must install the Storage Manager software on a separate management station. - For Windows or i386-based Linux management stations, see the minimum requirements listed for those operating systems in IBM TotalStorage DS4000 Storage Manager 9 Installation and Support Guide for Windows 2000/Server 2003, NetWare, ESX Server, and Linux. - For AIX, HP-UX, Solaris, or RHEL management stations, see the minimum requirements listed in the appropriate chapters in this document.

-Software requirements: The following software distributions must be at the specified versions or later:
+Management station for DS4000 Storage Manager 9.19 You can use the SLES 9 host as the management station for DS4000 Storage Manager 9.19.
+Management station for DS4000 Storage Manager 9.16 and earlier DS4000 Storage Manager 9.16 (and earlier) client software and DS4000 controller firmware 06.16.xx.xx are not supported on SLES 9 hosts, so you must install the Storage Manager software on a separate management station.
+For Windows or i386-based Linux management stations, see the minimum requirements listed for those operating systems in IBM System Storage DS4000 Storage Manager 9 Installation and Support Guide for Windows 2000/Server 2003, NetWare, ESX Server, and Linux.
+For AIX, HP-UX, Solaris, or RHEL management stations, see the minimum requirements listed in the appropriate chapters in this document.
+Software requirements Check the Storage Manager readme file for Linux on POWER for the latest supported versions of each item listed in this section.
+Note: See"Finding the Storage Manager readme files online" on page 24 for steps that will help you find the readme files on the Web.
+SUSE LINUX Enterprise Server 9 Version: SP3 Kernel: 2.6.5-7.xx-pseries64 Emulex HBA driver and Application Kit Emulex driver: lpfc 8.0.16.27 or later Emulex Application Kit: elxlinuxapps-3.0a14-8.0.16.27-1-1 QLogic device driver (for BladeCenter only) Version: 8.01.06 or later IBM Storage Manager RDAC MPP driver rdac-LINUX-09.01.B5.xx-source.tar.gz IBM Storage Manager software packages SMIA-LINUXppc-09.19.A5.xx.bin The following individual software packages are included in the SMIA package.
+You can install them with the SMIA package, or separately: SMruntime-LINUX-09.16.A5.xx-1.ppc64.rpm SMclient-LINUX-09.19.G5.xx-1.noarch.rpm SMutil-LINUX-09.16.A5.xx-1.ppc64.rpm SMagent-LINUX-09.19.A5.xx-1.ppc64.rpm Red Hat Enterp prise Linux 3 (RHEL 3) system requirements - This section lists the minimum hardware and software requirements for a POWER-based host running RHEL 3 (update 8) attached to a DS4200 Express, DS4300 Turbo, DS4400, DS4500, DS4700, or DS4800 storage subsystem that is managed by DS4000 Storage Manager.
+Host hardware requirements The following hardware is required at minimum:

-SUSE LINUX Enterprise Server 9

-Version: SP2

-• Kernel: 2.6.5-7.201-pseries64

-Emulex HBA driver and Application Kit

-- Emulex driver: lpfcdd 8.0.16.6 driver (included with SLES 9 installation CD) - Emulex Application Kit: elxlinuxapps-2.1a14-8.0.16.7-1

-QLogic device driver (for BladeCenter only)

-Version: 8.00.02

-IBM Storage Manager RDAC MPP driver

-rdac-LINUX-09.01.B5.21-source.tar.gz

-IBM Storage Manager software packages

-SMIA-LINUXppc-09.16.A5.06.bin

-The following individual software packages are included in the SMIA package.
-You can install them with the SMIA package, or separately:

-- SMruntime-LINUX-09.16.A5.00-1.ppc64.rpm

-- SMclient-LINUX-09.16.G5.06-1.noarch.rpm

-- SMutil-LINUX-09.16.A5.00-1.ppc64.rpm

-- SMagent-LINUX-09.16.A5.00-1.ppc64.rpm

-Red Hat Enterprise Linux 3 (RHEL 3) system requirements

-This section lists the minimum hardware and software requirements for a POWER-based host running RHEL 3 (update 5) on a DS4300 Turbo, DS4400, DS4500, or DS4800 storage subsystem that is managed by DS4000 Storage Manager.

-Host hardware requirements: The following hardware is required at minimum: